Planning Focus

 • You realize investment management alone is not answering the questions that matter most.

 The details change from person to person.
 A retiring couple may be focused on Roth conversions, Medicare brackets, and withdrawal timing.
 A business owner may be focused on tax strategy, owner compensation, and a possible sale.
-A long-tenured employee may be weighing pension, stock, deferred comp, and retirement timing.

 Who this is not for.